 If you want to watch the video I did with Eddie’s voiceover to celebrate 30k on YouTube, please watch it below!
 It’s a fun time, and maybe it’s just me but I find Eddie’s voice pretty comforting so enjoy!

-- 2 green onions, chopped (whites and greens separate)
+- 2 green onions, diced, greens and whites separated

 - 1 tsp spicy gochujang

 - 1 cup coconut milk